andrew-anter/chat-app/README.md

 ## Running from the Heroku server

-You can use this application from [heroku server](https://andrew-anter-node-v3-chat-app.herokuapp.com/) without the need to install anything
+You can use this application from [heroku server](https://andrew-anter-node-v3-chat-app.herokuapp.com/) .